How the United States Would Fight China

 Description

-This is a detailed analysis of how the United States intends to fight a war against the People’s Republic of China and why it risks strategic defeat—based on its doctrine, force structure and general ‘way of war’.
-Franz-Stefan Gady contends that the US military’s current approach to a potential war over Taiwan is flawed, relying heavily both on achieving rapid information superiority and on a decisive victory.
-This is unlikely to succeed, and may increase the risk of nuclear escalation between the world’s only genuine superpowers.
+This book dissects precisely how the United States imagines fighting the People’s Republic of China, and why it risks failing.
+Franz-Stefan Gady contends that the US military approach to a potential conflict over Taiwan is unlikely to succeed, relying heavily on both rapidly established information superiority and a decisive victory.
+This may increase the threat of nuclear escalation between the world’s only superpowers.

-Gady’s research and analysis, both of the highest order, reveal the significant risk of strategic defeat for the United States in a potential conflict with China, whether in the 2020s or 2030s.
+Gady’s superb research and analysis, based on US doctrine, force structure and general ‘ways of war’, reveal the significant risks to the United States in a potential conflict with China, whether in the 2020s or 2030s.

 Author(s)